syntropytcg/SOGParty/README.md

 [![Build Status Circle](https://circleci.com/gh/CounterpartyXCP/counterwallet.svg?&style=shield)](https://circleci.com/gh/CounterpartyXCP/counterwallet)

-SoGParty
+Welcome To SoGParty!
 ================

-- This is a project forking counterwallet and adapting it specifically for Spells of Genesis gaming assets.
-This project is going to be entered into the DEVPARTY contest, please vote for it!
+- This is a full featured webwallet and peer-to-peer marketplace for the Spells of Genesis game card assets.

 - Note #1: SOGPARTY requires my **[forked Counterblock server](https://github.com/x-ETHeREAL-x/SOGPartyBlock)** to enable BITCRYSTALS denominatted markets to work.
 These markets must give priority to BITCRYSTALS as a quote asset like XCP/BTC over the cards.
 Without this change the BCY markets trade denomated in the card assets and require awkward decimal approximations that induce rounding errors.